1423 Powhatan St., Suite 1

 As part of the PEP program, up to $7,000 technology mini-grants will be awarded to collegiate participants to encourage further innovation in electric power for small craft.

-Top 3 Winners will be awarded cash prize in each class, and see the Competition Rules for more details about the awards.
+Top 3 Winners will be awarded cash prize in each of the three classes, and see the Competition Rules for more details about the awards.

 NOTE: All prize money goes back to the university to fund further innovation.